ai2soft/Ai2.Opc/README.md

   a tags class defined , which is named "Tags" , and is marked with  [OpcProject(" project description")].

-  a tag is a  “OpcTagItem<T>”  or "IndexedOpcTagItem<T>".
+  a tag is an  “OpcTagItem<T>”  or "IndexedOpcTagItem<T>".

      the difference is "IndexedOpcTagItem" uses numbers as tags count.

      the "IndexedOpcTagItem" argument "indexes" is the tags count.  it should be like bellows :

   1. only one number .

      for example , 18 . it means , you will add 18 tag points , that the index is from 0  to 17 .

   2. two number

      we will find out the min value and the max value , then add tags from min to max

   3.  others

      it means , we will add tags with each number

      for example : [3,7]

          we will add Tag3 and Tag7.

 5. How to write a value